 About JPMorgan Chase & Co.

 JPMorgan Chase has more than 12,000 employees in Dallas/Fort Worth, making it one of the region’s top employers.
 As part of its commitment to the DFW market, Chase has built a world-class campus at Legacy West in Plano.
 Phase One of the campus is complete and will be home to 6,500 workers – about half of all of our DFW employees.
 This summer, the bank started construction of a 12-story building in Plano, an expansion that will bring campus employment to almost 11,000.
 Last year JPMorgan Chase announced a $3 million commitment to Dallas County Promise, which offers college scholarships to students from 31 high schools that historically had the lowest rates of post-secondary enrollment.
 For more information about JPMorgan Chase in Dallas, go to www.jpmorganchase.com/dfw.

 About the Dallas Collaboration for Equitable Development (DCED)

-The Dallas Collaboration for Equitable Investment is a collaborative partnership formed by TREC Community Fund to implement the JPMorgan Chase PRO Neighborhoods historic $6 million investment in three Dallas neighborhoods.
-TREC Community Fund will provide funding, project coordination, shared real estate development and management resources through a newly created affordable housing fund.
+The Dallas Collaboration for Equitable Investment is a collaborative partnership formed by TREC Community Investors to implement the JPMorgan Chase PRO Neighborhoods historic $6 million investment in three Dallas neighborhoods.
+TREC Community Investors will provide funding, project coordination, shared real estate development and management resources through a newly created affordable housing fund.
 TREC will also provide volunteers, pro bono resources through its members, as well as public policy support for City of Dallas initiatives and statewide legislative efforts.
-DCCCD will provide on-the-ground community engagement, workforce and small business training/technology support and coordination of business resources.
+Dallas College will provide on-the-ground community engagement, workforce and small business training/technology support and coordination of business resources.
 LiftFund will increase capital access through low-cost small business loans and technical assistance., while the Texas Mezzanine Fund will increase the collaborative partnership’s lending capacity.